dumberjs/dumberjs.github.io/docs/get-started.md

 ## Design of dumber

-Before future browsers + ESM (ECMAScript modules) bury all JavaScript bundlers, we still need a JavaScript bundler to ship SPA.

 There is a trend in industry, a trend I dislike, to offer all-in-one solution.
 Almost every other bundlers do transpiling, minimization, dev server, and much more.

 `dumber` is my attempt to follow the old school UNIX philosophy: do one thing, and do it well.
 No transpiling, no minimization, no dev server...

-For other all-in-one bundlers, they are super easy to get started with demo and small scale app.
-But for every practical real world app, it's inevitable for developers to customise the build and deploy tasks.
+For other all-in-one bundlers, they are super easy to get started with small app.
+But for every real world app, it's inevitable for developers to customise the build and deploy tasks.
 Once you hit the boundaries of all-in-one solutions, it becomes harder and harder to something they didn't offer.

-`dumber` only does one thing, to pack js/html/css resources into js bundle files.
-By giving up so many unneeded features, `dumber` is simple but extremely flexible.
-By giving back control to the developer, `dumber` stays out your way.
-You write your build/deploy tasks in gulp, `dumber` is only one small step in your task `.pipe(dr())`.
+`dumber` only does one thing, to pack resources into bundles.
+By giving up those unneeded features, `dumber` is simple yet flexible.
+By giving back control to the developer, `dumber` stays out of your way.
+You write the build/deploy tasks in gulp, `dumber` is only one small step in your task `.pipe(dr())`.

-Beside this design difference, there is one more unique offering: **`dumber` uses AMD module format with a modern AMD loader [`dumber-module-loader`](//github.com/dumberjs/dumber-module-loader).** We will explore more of it in following pages.